 Our process-oriented writing program allows students at all grade levels to draft, revise, and reflect upon their creative and analytical work.

-- Lower School: Our dynamic, multisensory writers' workshop program gives our growing writers the tools they need to draft, edit, and produce thoughtful works.
+- Lower School: Our dynamic, multisensory Writers' workshop approach gives our growing writers the tools they need to draft, edit, and produce thoughtful works.
 Letters become words, expanding into complete sentences and complex paragraphs.

 - Middle School: Writing instruction classroom workshops allow teachers to provide models in a variety of genres, structure creative and analytical writing, provide immediate feedback, and help students set writing goals.
 Students deepen their ability to write in the narrative, opinion, and informational genres.
 Students develop interpretive historical essays that take a strong, individual stance on issues discussed, and strengthen their writing by contextualizing and synthesizing historical evidence to extend their arguments.